Dear UD Community,

 Accommodations for high-risk individuals:

-Training: The University will provide COVID-19-specific health and hygiene training for supervisors/employees/faculty prior to their return to campus (how to wear a mask, when to use hand sanitizer, what to do if you or someone you work with gets sick, how to identify high risk individuals) and throughout the fall semester to provide up-to-date COVID-19 risk factors and recommended protective behaviors.
+Training: The University will provide COVID-19-specific health and hygiene training for supervisors/employees/faculty (how to wear a mask, when to use hand sanitizer, what to do if you or someone you work with gets sick, identify high-risk individuals) and throughout the Spring semester to provide up-to-date COVID-19 risk factors and recommended protective behaviors.

-Masks: All members of the University community and guests and visitors to campus are required to wear a mask in all buildings on campus, except when an individual is alone in a dorm room (or with a roommate), in an office, or private vehicle, or while eating.
+Masks: All members of the University community and guests and visitors to campus are required to wear a mask in all buildings on campus, except when an individual is alone in a dorm room (or with a roommate), in an office, or private vehicle, or while eating (in which case there should be 6 feet between individuals).
 Mask wearing is not required in outdoor spaces, unless it is impossible to social distance (defined as 6 feet apart from another person).
 Students who do not follow this policy will be subject to disciplinary action under the University Code of Conduct.
 Anyone who does not wear a mask at a University-sponsored event or class will be asked to leave.
 Similarly, faculty and staff who do not follow this policy will be subject to discipline, and guests and visitors who fail to wear a mask in University buildings will be asked to leave campus.

-Travel policy: No professional, University-sponsored, travel is permitted during the fall semester.
-To obtain an exemption, a faculty or staff member may obtain approval from their Vice President-level senior staff member of the University administration.
+Travel policy: No professional, University-sponsored, travel is permitted during the Spring semester.
+To obtain an exemption, a faculty member or employee may obtain approval from the Vice President-level senior staff member of the University administration.

 Hand-washing: All members of the UD community are encouraged to wash their hands under running water whenever possible for at least 20 seconds.

 Hand sanitizer: Free-standing sanitizing stations will be located throughout campus.
-Sanitizing wipes will be available at the entrance to classrooms so that students and professors can wipe down their chairs/desks as desired.
+Sanitizing wipes will be available at the entrance to classrooms so that students and professors can wipe down their chair/desks as desired. to help sanitize.
 Cleaning products will be provided for employee and faculty use in every office on campus.

 Social distancing: Please maintain 6 feet distance between yourself and another person while on campus-- in classrooms, elevators, stairwells, hallways, public spaces, library.
-Follow directional signage, especially in narrow hallways and stairwells and when entering or exiting a classroom.
+Follow the directional signage.

 Coughing etiquette: Cough away from people and into a tissue or your elbow.